canonical/opensearch-operator/docs/how-to/upgrade.md

 After the refresh command, the application will show `blocked` with a message asking you to verify the highest unit is healthy and run the `resume-upgrade` action: the rollback reverted the charm code, and the rolling upgrade of the workload must still be completed under the rolled-back charm.
-Verify the highest unit is healthy, then resume the rollout:
+Verify the highest unit is healthy, then resume the rolling upgrade:

 <!-- test:skip -->